Frequently Asked Questions

 Memberships are refundable, but the timing of those refunds are at the discretion of the Board.
 Because membership is ownership in the co-op, and a vital part of managing the grocery store's cash flow, refund requests are considered periodically (such as at the end of each fiscal year).

 There are special rules around transferring your stock (e.g. membership) to another person.
 Please refer to the offering document for more information.
+If you wish to transfer your stock to another individual, please send an email to firstname.lastname@example.org.

 How can I support Grassroots?